With extremely cold temperatures gripping much of the United States, travelers may be wondering how their planes are made safe for flying.

 CNN has previously followed a team of Airbus engineers, mechanics and test pilots.
 Their mission was to see how their test plane, a long-range A350 XWB, withstood extreme cold.

 The Airbus team left the warmth and comfort of their Toulouse, France, base to perform various extreme-weather trials on the test plane in frigid Iqaluit, the capital of Canada’s eastern Arctic territory of Nunavut.

-The ground and in-air tests included operating the aircraft in temperatures reaching down to -18 Fahrenheit (-28 degrees Celsius), thrust-reversed tests with snow and a local flight test.
+The ground and in-air tests included operating the A350 XWB in temperatures reaching down to -18 Fahrenheit (-28 degrees Celsius), thrust-reversed tests with snow and a local flight test.

-Like all new planes, the new model must be tested in extreme environmental condition, from freezing to intense heat.
+All new plane models must be tested in extreme environmental conditions, from freezing to intense heat.

 “Coming to an extreme place means we can break everything,” Airbus’ head of flight operations Pedro Dias told local reporters.

 Extreme cold affects various parts of an aircraft in different ways.
 Metals, such as steel and aluminum, contract at different rates.
 Lubricants may lose their viscosity, creating friction and wear issues for moving parts.
 Meanwhile plastic and rubber parts could become brittle.